010root/Discord-Message-Cleaner/README.md

 5. Install the required dependencies by running the following command: npm install

+## data.txt

-6. Open the data.txt file in a text editor and enter:
+1. Open the data.txt file in a text editor and enter:

-**Discord username** without # and the numbers after it.
+2. **Discord username** without # and the numbers after it.

-**Token**.
+3. **Token**.
 You can obtain your Discord token by following these steps:

-a.
-Open Discord in your web browser and log in to your account.
+1. Open Discord in your web browser and log in to your account.
-b.
-Press the F12 key on your keyboard to open the Developer Tools.
+2. Press the F12 key on your keyboard to open the Developer Tools.
-c.
-Select the Network tab.
+3. Select the Network tab.
 Press the F5 key on your keyboard and search for "science".
-d.
-Select "science" and look for Headers->Request Headers.
+4. Select "science" and look for Headers->Request Headers.
-e.
-Look for "authorizarion".
+5. Look for "authorizarion".
 Right-click on it and "Copy value".
 You now have your Discord token.

 **Note: Keep your Discord token safe and do not share it with anyone.**